-A dermatologist can diagnose and treat skin cancers, melanomas, and other tumors of the skin.
+A dermatologist can diagnose and treat skin cancers, melanomas, and other skin tumors.
 And that’s important because more people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.

 Dermatologists can also manage cosmetic disorders of the skin.
 This includes hair loss, scars, and skin changes associated with aging.
 But does Medicare cover these treatments?